She is depressed. He has depression. They are suffering from clinical depression.

 They put the depression on the person.
 They say that the essence of a person is their depression.
-That every single iota of their being is tainted by a mental illness.
+That every single iota of their being is marked by a mental illness.
 That all they are and all they know is sadness.

 In reality, depression is an illness, a disease.
 It is only a small part of somebody’s wholeness.
 Depression does not define them and does not make them weak, much like having cancer does not make somebody made of cancer or spiritually weakened by cancer.
 In fact, it is quite the opposite.
-Living with a mental illness and choosing to continue to live every single day in the face of that mental illness makes a person powerful beyond measure.
+Living with a mental illness - and choosing to continue to live every single day in the face of that mental illness - makes a person powerful beyond measure.
 And if that person is willing to open up about their depression?
-That reflects an incalculable amount of strength, considering the world around them is full of people pretending to have a life that is 100% perfect (just scroll through Instagram once and a while and you’ll see what I’m talking about).
+That reflects an incalculable amount of strength, considering the world around them is full of people pretending to have a life that is 100% perfect (just scroll through Instagram once in a while and you’ll see what I’m talking about).

 You are a depression survivor.